lower-speck/lower-speck-php/README.md

-# laravel-lower-speck
+# lower-speck-php
-A Laravel command for Lower Speck requirements management
+A script and library for Lower Speck requirements management